tagspaces/documentation/docs/perspectives/gallery.md

 <ProFeature />

-This perspective offers basic image gallery functionality, like previewing the images from the current folder, a presentation mode in a full screen view.
+This perspective offers basic image gallery functionality, including previewing images from the current folder and a presentation mode with full-screen viewing.

 <CenteredImage
     caption="Showing the regular view of the gallery perspective"